Solus Christus

 Solus Christus or In Christo solo (Latin in + ablative, sōlō Christō, meaning "in Christ alone") is one of the five solae that summarize the Protestant Reformers' basic belief that salvation is by faith in Christ alone.

 Doctrine

 Through the atoning work of Jesus Christ alone, apart from individual works, and that Christ is the only mediator between God and man.
 It holds that salvation cannot be obtained without Christ.

-This is in opposition to Catholic doctrine which Mary, mother of Jesus is also mediator between God and humanity (Mediatrix).

 Biblical arguments

 As the foundation of the "solus christus" doctrine, various biblical verses can be invoked according to theologians.